Today's Articles

 In 1947, Parker became an assistant professor of physics at Fisk University in Tennessee.
 Parker was a member of the Institute of Radio Engineers, the American Physical Society, Sigma Upsilon Pi, and Delta Sigma Theta.
 Carolyn Parker died in Gainesville, Florida, on March 3, 1966, at 48.
 She was Roman Catholic.
 Her family reported that she died of leukemia, which they believe was radiation-induced.
 Leukemia is regarded as a risk of occupational polonium exposure.

 Workers on the Dayton Project had weekly tests for polonium excretion.
-In 2000, the Energy Employees Occupational Illness Compensation Program included leukemia to compensate for illness for workers at the Dayton Project who were, or should have been, regularly monitored for polonium levels and were employed there over a certain time.
+In 2000, the Energy Employees Occupational Illness Compensation Program included leukemia to compensate for illness for workers who were, or should have been, regularly monitored for polonium levels and were employed there for a certain time.

 To Become a Physicist or Astronomer